learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 Go to https://github.com, sign in, and navigate to SSH and GPG keys in Settings.
 Create a new SSH key and copy and paste your SSH key in.

+For more information, check out [GitHub's help article on adding SSH keys][add ssh].

 ## Step 4 - Configure the Learn Gem

 Now we need to set up the Learn gem.
 Type the following into your terminal: